FalseNegativeLab/mlscorecheck/docs/01c_consistency_checking.rst

 Not knowing the mode of aggregation
 -----------------------------------

 The biggest challenge with aggregated scores is that the ways of aggregation at the dataset and experiment level are rarely disclosed explicitly.
-Even in this case the tools presented in the previous section can be used since there are hardly any further ways of meaningful averaging than (MoR on folds, MoR on datasets), (RoM on folds, MoR on datasets), (RoM on folds, RoM on datasets), hence, if a certain set of scores is inconsistent with each of these possibilities, one can safely say that the results do not satisfy the reasonable expectations.
+Even in this case the tools presented in the previous section can be used since there are hardly any further ways of meaningful averaging than (MoS on folds, MoS on datasets), (SoM on folds, MoS on datasets), (SoM on folds, SoM on datasets), hence, if a certain set of scores is inconsistent with each of these possibilities, one can safely say that the results do not satisfy the reasonable expectations.

 Not knowing the k-folding scheme
 --------------------------------

 In many cases, it is not stated explicitly if stratification was applied or not, only the use of k-fold is phrased in papers.
-Not knowing the folding structure, the MoR aggregated tests cannot be used.
-However, if the cardinality of the minority class is not too big (a couple of dozens), then all potential k-fold configurations can be generated, and the MoR tests can be applied to each.
+Not knowing the folding structure, the MoS aggregated tests cannot be used.
+However, if the cardinality of the minority class is not too big (a couple of dozens), then all potential k-fold configurations can be generated, and the MoS tests can be applied to each.
 If the scores are inconsistent with each, it means that no k-fold could result the scores.
 There are two functions supporting these exhaustive tests, one for the dataset level, and one for the experiment level.

-Given a dataset and knowing that k-fold cross-validation was applied with MoR aggregation, but stratification is not mentioned, the following sample code demonstrates the use of the exhaustive test, with a consistent setup:
+Given a dataset and knowing that k-fold cross-validation was applied with MoS aggregation, but stratification is not mentioned, the following sample code demonstrates the use of the exhaustive test, with a consistent setup:

 .. code-block:: Python

-    >>> from mlscorecheck.check import check_1_dataset_unknown_folds_mor_scores
+    >>> from mlscorecheck.check import check_1_dataset_unknown_folds_mos_scores

     >>> evaluation = {'dataset': {'p': 126, 'n': 131},
                     'folding': {'n_folds': 2, 'n_repeats': 1}}

     >>> scores = {'acc': 0.573, 'sens': 0.768, 'bacc': 0.662}

-    >>> result = check_1_dataset_unknown_folds_mor_scores(evaluation=evaluation,
+    >>> result = check_1_dataset_unknown_folds_mos_scores(evaluation=evaluation,
                                                         scores=scores,
                                                         eps=1e-3)
     >>> result['inconsistency']